huangchaoxing/Me-arm-tea-maker-robotic-arm/README.md

 # Me-arm-tea-maker-robotic-arm
 bachelor project. vision control in opencv and arduino C++

 Overview:
 this is a project of a vision based me-arm that can make tea with a tea bag. the opencv will calculate the position of the centre of the cup and send the coordinate to the arduino controller, the controller will then make the arm moving in a certain movement

+Here is an video that shows how it work:https://www.youtube.com/watch?v=s4jkMhVCvxM
+                                        https://www.bilibili.com/video/av16741350/ (for those who can't go to youtube)

 how to use the code:
 1 what you need: a Mearm robot: https://shop.mime.co.uk/collections/frontpage/products/mearm-pocket-sized-robot-arm